-Principle 3: Defining outcomes in terms of sustainable economic, social and environmental benefits: Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Defining outcomes Defining outcomes benefits Make a clear statement of the Council's purpose and vision and use it as a basis for corporate and service planning.
-Publish annual reports to communicate the Council's activities and achievements, its financial position and performance.
+Principle 3: Defining outcomes in terms of sustainable economic, social and environmental benefits: Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Defining outcomes Defining outcomes benefits Make a clear statement of the Council's purpose and priorities and use it as a basis for corporate and service planning.
+Publish reports to communicate the Council's activities and achievements, its financial position and performance.
 Ensure that those making decisions are provided with financial and non-financial information that is fit for the purpose - relevant, timely and gives clear explanations of technical issues and their implications.
 Identify and monitor service performance indicators which demonstrate how the quality of service for users is to be measured.
 Maintain a prudential financial framework, balance commitments with available resources; and monitor income and expenditure levels to ensure this balance is achieved.
 Ensure compliance with the CIPFA codes regarding a Prudential Framework for Capital Finance and Treasury Management.
-Draft Corporate Strategy Money Matters Budget Reports Director of Public Health Annual Report Reports to Audit & Governance Committee Quality of Service Reports Performance reports to CCPI Monthly budget monitoring reports Statement of Accounts External Auditors letter & reports External Inspections Approach to Risk & Opportunity Treasury Management Strategy Capital Investment Strategy
+Corporate Strategy Getting to Good plan Special Educational Needs and Disabilities Improvement Plan The Care, Support and Wellbeing of Adults in Lancashire Vision The Housing with Care Strategy Money Matters Budget Reports Director of Public Health Annual Report Reports to Audit, Risk & Governance Committee Quality of Service Reports Performance reports to Cabinet Committee on Performance Improvement Monthly budget monitoring reports Statement of Accounts External Auditors letter & reports External Inspections Approach to Risk & Opportunity